Seeed-Studio/wiki-documents/docs/LTE_Cat_1_Pi_HAT.md

 ### Software

 - Step 1.
-Use dtoverlay=pi3-disable-bt to enable Raspberry Pi3 UART0.
+Use dtoverlay=pi3-disable-bt to enable Raspberry Pi3/Pi4 UART0.

 ```
 sudo nano /boot/config.txt
 ```

-Then add dtoverlay=pi3-disable-bt to bottom of the config.txt
+Then add `dtoverlay=pi3-disable-bt` and `enable_uart=1` to bottom of the config.txt

 - Step 2.
 Disable the system serivce to use the UART0.